NikosPaschalis/astro-blog-netlify/src/content/blog/MISTROGUE Mist and the Living Dungeons launches in October.md

         - MysteryDungeonInspired
       description: MISTROGUE-Living-Dungeons-Action-Game-Early-Access-Launch-October
 ---

        # Report: MISTROGUE: Mist and the Living Dungeons launches in October

-Polyscape, the developer of &quot;MISTROGUE: Mist and the Living Dungeons,&quot; announced the game will leave Early Access and launch on Steam for PC in October at $12.99 or 1,500 yen with a launch discount.
+Polyscape, the developer of MISTROGUE: Mist and the Living Dungeons, announced the game will leave Early Access and launch on Steam for PC in October at $12.99 or 1,500 yen with a launch discount.
 Language options include English, Japanese, Traditional Chinese, and Simplified Chinese.

-This real-time mystery dungeon-like action game draws inspiration from titles like &quot;Shiren the Wanderer&quot; and &quot;Torneko’s Great Adventure.&quot; Players control Mist, exploring dynamically generated &quot;Living Dungeons&quot; for rare items.
+This real-time mystery dungeon-like action game draws inspiration from titles like Shiren the Wanderer and Torneko’s Great Adventure.
+Players control Mist, exploring dynamically generated Living Dungeons for rare items.
 Unique features include customizing skill builds from acquired equipment.

-Mist&#39;s level resets when returning to town, risking item and money loss upon failure.
-Key features involve random dungeon exploration, real-time action, item variety, skill synergies, and rare item collection through &quot;Skill Books.&quot; Early Access included story stages, an endless mode, leaderboard, skills, equipment, consumables, boss battles, and a &quot;Memories Treasure&quot; collectible element.
+Mist's level resets when returning to town, risking item and money loss upon failure.
+Key features involve random dungeon exploration, real-time action, item variety, skill synergies, and rare item collection through Skill Books.
+Early Access included story stages, an endless mode, leaderboard, skills, equipment, consumables, boss battles, and a Memories Treasure collectible element.
 Mist, the main character, is a treasure hunter searching for his missing father.
 He sells loot to Lupo, a wandering trader with a talent for dungeon item trading.

-In summary, &quot;MISTROGUE: Mist and the Living Dungeons&quot; is an action-packed roguelike game leaving Early Access, offering mystery dungeon exploration, real-time combat, and unique character-driven storytelling.
+In summary, MISTROGUE: Mist and the Living Dungeons is an action-packed roguelike game leaving Early Access, offering mystery dungeon exploration, real-time combat, and unique character-driven storytelling.